 Planning before taking up Spanish Residency

 The process for British Citizens / UK Nationals to get residency in Spain is now a much more involved and lengthier.
 You can no longer just turn up in Spain and apply.
-Aside from the convoluted formalities of the process itself, prior to applying, there is now the added need to determine which type of residency you qualify for or which will be right for you.
+Aside from the formalities of the process itself, prior to applying, there is now the added need to determine which type of residency you qualify for or which will be right for you, and also the tax implications.